Rees Roberts + Partners LLP50 Warren St., nr. Church St.; 212-587-3371; reesroberts.com

 Sandra Nunnerley, Inc.41 E. 57th St., nr.
 Madison Ave.; 212-826-0539; nunnerley.com

 Trained in the art world, Nunnerley creates rooms that are warm and comfortable, with clever interplays of color and texture.
 One Fifth Avenue residence featured marble floors and raw-silk-covered walls.

 Sara Bengur Interiors455 W. 23rd St., nr.
 Tenth Ave., Ste.
 1D; 212-226-8796; sarabengur.com

-Bengur is a maximalist, known for layering patterns and colors and for extravagant combinations of old and new textiles.
+Bengur loves layering patterns and colors and extravagant combinations of old and new.
 She’s willing to do the legwork to find vintage fabrics and out-of-the-ordinary pieces, adding her own fabric designs to the mix.

 Sara Story Design54 Thompson St., nr.
 Broome St., Ste.
 202; 212-228-6007; sarastorydesign.com

 Story’s mix of materials, shapes, and colors brims with energy and surprises.
 While her designs are rooted in functionality, she introduces whimsical touches like unusual lighting fixtures and colorful contemporary artwork by Yoshitomo Nara and Cecily Brown.